AnjaloHettiarachchi/LaTeX-IEEE-Template/README.md

 ## Introduction

-This is a custom conference paper template based on the original LateX example provided by [IEEE](http://ctan.imsc.res.in/macros/latex/contrib/IEEEtran/IEEEtran_HOWTO.pdf) and template from [Overleaf](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn).
+This is a custom IEEE conference paper template based on the original LateX example provided by [IEEE](http://ctan.imsc.res.in/macros/latex/contrib/IEEEtran/IEEEtran_HOWTO.pdf) and [Overleaf](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn) template.
 Use with IntelliJ IDEA by JetBrains&reg;.

 ## Requirements